andyarensman/coding-challenges/README.md

 ## Various coding challenges

-This is a repo to store various coding problems from LeetCode, freeCodeCamp, Youtube, and more.
+This is a repo to store various coding problems from LeetCode, Code Wars, freeCodeCamp, Youtube, and more.

 https://www.freecodecamp.org/learn/coding-interview-prep/